 Tribute to Artisans of Morocco

-preserving traditions of Morocco.
+preserving traditions of the country.
 Morocco is a wildly diverse land, a confluence of cultures, and home to myriad ancient craft traditions still thriving today, endangered though from the massive industrial imitation, or production to say best.

 One of my friends in Morocco brought up the subject of the traditions in risk due to the industrial era, with imitations fabricated and this is how he approaches the subject.
 Abdessalam El Bassami, a rising star journalist, speaking fluently three languages, a novelist and author, helped me a lot with his interview of Ahmed and shaped most of the content you will read.

 In the midst of the ancient cities lie the endeavor yet the art of one of the most skilled workers.
 In every city, there are hundreds of artists carrying out the skill and art they inherited up to ten generations ago.
 Morocco does have quite a history with the cultural shifts that have happened in its lands, but the true core and essence of their craft have never been modified or removed.